 How to Serve

-Serve linguini with clams over a bowl of whole wheat or gluten-free linguine or spaghetti and added garlic toast to soak up the flavorful juices.
-Skip the garlic toast to minimize the starchy carbs and be sure to include a big, leafy green salad for balance and to get your vegetables in.
+Serve linguine with clams over a bowl of whole wheat or gluten-free linguine or spaghetti and added garlic toast to soak up the flavorful juices.
+Or skip the garlic toast to minimize the starchy carbs and be sure to include a big, leafy green salad for balance and to get your vegetables in.

 For another tasty pasta and seafood recipe try my seared scallops with pasta.